poole/hyde/docs/migration.md

 ## From v5
 ### Updating the folder structure
-Copy the the following folders and files from Hydejack v6 into your existing repository.
+Copy the following folders and files from Hydejack v6 into your existing repository.
 Make sure you merge the folder contents.

 * `_data/`
 * `_includes/`